winglessOracle/cub3d/README.md

 ## Suggestions for performance improvements
 - Multithreading the pixelation of the main image.
 - Starting of with and initial pixelation of the ceiling and floor in stead of a per pixel calculation.
+- Seperate header files and static functions where possible.

 ## Authors:
 - Christiaan Herrewijn